johnamdickson/portfolio-project-4/README.md

 ## Credits
 ### Content
 NOTE: Specific links are included within the Python, Javascript, HTML and CSS  files.
 The list below summarises content credits in general.
-- Stack Overflow, W3 Docs, Slack and other online resources were a massive help for Python, Javascript, HTML or CSS code that enabled some of the functionality I was looking for.
+- Stack Overflow, W3 Docs, Slack, Django docs and other online resources were a massive help for Python, Javascript, HTML or CSS code that enabled some of the functionality I was looking for.
 - This [website](https://www.scaler.com/topics/multiline-comment-in-python/) gave guidance for making multi-line comments where using `“””` is recommended for docstrings and using `#` for comments.
 - Guidance on JS function comments was taken from this [website.](https://courses.cs.washington.edu/courses/cse154/18au/resources/styleguide/commenting.html#:~:text=Function%20Commenting%20Format,a%20value%20of%20%2D1)
 - Thanks to my tutor Graham for his excellent advice during the mentoring sessions and also for the positive feedback.